proxmox/proxmox-yew-widget-toolkit/Whitepaper.md

    ...
 ```

-Other layout types like our `SpliPane` require programmatic control,
+Other layout types like our `SplitPane` require programmatic control,
 but also use flexbox for the layout.

 To summarize, we simply use HTML layout, either CSS flexbox or CSS